 The subject for the first free material is Practical Problem Solving.
 The Level 1 course is available HERE.

 For those wanting to develop their capability the Level 2 Practical Problem Solving course is available HERE.
 We chose Practical Problem Solving as it’s the fundamental skill all lean thinkers need.
 The material consists of:

 - 28 Videos.

 - 12 supporting material downloads – A3’s examples, A3 Evaluation guide & visual, 3 Visual Teach Posters, Teach Poster guides and a Problem Solving Tools leaflet.

 Development of our Lean Learning Platform will continue in two dimensions.
 We will add more on-line learning materials in the form of subject areas to the Lean Learning Journey and we will add processes to enhance the development of capability.

-We’ve collected feedback from user groups as we’ve been developing the platform.
-The material benefits both individuals and organisations.
+We’ve collected feedback from user groups as we’ve been developing the platform so both individuals and organisations benefit from the materials.
 Individuals have told us how comprehensive the material is.
 They like the flexibility of learning at their own pace.
-They like the wide range of learning styles on the Lean Learning Platform.
+In addition, they like the wide range of learning styles on the Lean Learning Platform.
 Internal teams have told us how the material has helped them reduce their time training and use it to coach, helping them create more value in their organisations.

 To conclude, the ultimate goal is for organisations and individuals to develop a pathway to learn or enhance their current learning themselves – thinking of learning as a continuous process rather than an event driven activity.
 It takes us closer to our purpose of providing lean learning better, faster and cheaper.